Computational Science Postdoc Fellow

 • Demonstrated record of scientific excellence (for example, through publications, talks, or software products).

 • Experience with scientific software development, and with the open-source scientific Python software stack

 • Experience working in a team environment and ability to work collaboratively with a diverse group of scientists and engineers, especially in a distributed environment

 • Some knowledge of AI and ML principles and practices

-• Experience with neutron or X-ray technique, especially spectroscopy
+• Experience with neutron or X-ray techniques

 • Familiarity with widely-used AI/ML libraries such as scikit-learn, PyTorch, and TensorFlow

-• This is a full time, 3-year, postdoctoral appointment with the possibility of renewal based upon satisfactory job performance, continuing availability of funds and ongoing operational needs.
+• This is a full-time, 3-year, postdoctoral appointment with the possibility of renewal based upon satisfactory job performance, continuing availability of funds, and ongoing operational needs.

 • Salary for Postdoctoral positions depends on years of experience post-degree.